 Nicole Prévost Logan

-Nicole Prévost Logan writes an occasional Letter From Paris.
+Nicole Prévost Logan (no relation) writes an occasional Letter From Paris.
 She divides her time between Essex and Paris, spending summers in the former and winters in the latter.
 She writes a regular column for us from her Paris home where her topics will include politics, economy, social unrest — mostly in France — but also in other European countries.
 She also covers a variety of art exhibits and the performing arts in Europe.
 Logan is the author of ‘Forever on the Road: A Franco-American Family’s Thirty Years in the Foreign Service,’ an autobiography of her life as the wife of an overseas diplomat, who lived in 10 foreign countries on three continents.
 Her experiences during her foreign service life included being in Lebanon when civil war erupted, excavating a medieval city in Moscow and spending a week under house arrest in Guinea.